 Hiking provides time to think.
 Lots of time to think.
 In an age where we are constantly scrolling through our phones and welcoming the distraction of the latest picture to pop up on our feed, being able to listen to one’s own thoughts is becoming a novelty.
 When was the last time you spent a whole day with your phone off or on airplane mode?
 The freedom from distraction gives way to you being able to listen to your own mind.
 Sometimes you may not like what is has to say, but the important part is that those thoughts are honest and they are your own.
 Embrace the forced boredom and see where it takes you.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!

 To learn more, please visit the About This Site page.

 Greetings everybody!
-My name is Brian and I am addicted to mountains.
-On the trail I go by “Knots” and come April 30th, I will be starting my thru-hike of the Continental Divide Trail alongside my brother, Nick (Top Nach).
-Originally from Front Royal, VA but I have been residing in Mammoth Lakes, CA for the past few years.
-Will do anything outside, including but not limited to, hiking, running, skiing, biking, writing, reading and sitting.
+My name is Brian (trailname: Knots) and I am addicted to mountains.
+I first caught the thru-hiking bug on the AT in 2014 and have since hiked the CDT in 2018.
+I will do anything outside, including but not limited to, hiking, running, skiing, biking, writing, reading and sitting.
 Favorite writers include Abbey, Thoreau, Kerouac and Hoff.
-Hiked the Appalachian Trail in 2014, excited to get back on the path!